janosmiko/janosmiko.github.io/content/homepage/experiences.md

     location: Budapest - HU
     writeup: |
       - I was responsible for the management of the IT team.
-      - I managed and maintained various web applications and the required cloud and bare metal infrastructure.
+      - Managed and maintained various web applications and the required cloud and bare metal infrastructure.
-      - I did IT audits, determination and realization of IT policies.
+      - Did IT audits, determination and realization of IT policies.

   - title: System Administrator
     organization: